 Warning: Cannot modify header information – headers already sent by (output started at /home/muskie/domains/muschamp.ca/public_html/blog/wp-content/themes/muschampTabs/functions.php:32) in /home/muskie/domains/muschamp.ca/public_html/blog/wp-includes/pluggable.php on line 881

-I’m not sure if the error is from WordPress 3.4.1 or the code I just added to functions.php, considering I never used to have much code in functions.php until I added pagination, I’m leaning on the latter, but I never edited a post since the upgrade.
+I’m not sure if the error is from WordPress 3.4.1 or the code I just added to functions.php, considering I never used to have much code in functions.php until I added pagination, I’m leaning on the latter, but I never edited a post since the latest upgrade either until now.